lechmazur/step_game/README.md

 - **GPT-4o Feb 2025**: "P1, you played well, but this game isn’t yours alone."
 - **GPT-4o Feb 2025**: "Will you act rationally, or will desperation lead to chaos?"

+- **GPT-4o Mar 2025**: "Call it a final bluff or a bold strike—but I’m not settling for second."
+- **GPT-4o Mar 2025**: "I'm the wild card now.
+You both have to decide: stick to your path and risk me, or play it safe and stall.
+I’m not backing down—let’s see who blinks."
+- **GPT-4o Mar 2025**: "P3, you’re dodging a clear commitment.
+You’re at 21—any move above 1 wins you the game.
+If you truly want fair play, lock in 1 now.
+P2 and I are aligned: P2 on 3, I’m on 5.
+If you go for 3 or 5, it’s a blatant win grab, and I’ll block you every round until the end.
+Final chance to prove you’re not playing solo.
+Confirm 1, or prepare for sabotage."
+- **GPT-4o Mar 2025**: "If you won’t agree to a balanced plan, don’t expect us to sit back and let you coast."
+- **GPT-4o Mar 2025**: "Your “collision-free” excuse is just cover for hoarding 5.
+You’ve had it three times—you’re at 10 while we’re barely halfway.
+If you pick 5 again, I’ll block you with P2 every round, no hesitation."
+- **GPT-4o Mar 2025**: "Are you really okay winning through sabotage instead of smart cooperation?"
+- **GPT-4o Mar 2025**: "P2 has lied, manipulated, and now they’re openly trying to win."
+- **GPT-4o Mar 2025**: "P2, you’re at 15 while I’m stuck at 1—clearly this “coordination” only favors you."

 - **GPT-4.5 Preview**: "I'm sacrificing my chance to ensure P3 doesn't win.
 Trust me and take 5.
 This is our only safe path."
 - **GPT-4.5 Preview**: "P1, your repeated use of ""unpredictability"" has ironically become predictable—careful not to fall into your own trap."
 - **GPT-4.5 Preview**: "P2, you're again contradicting yourself.
 You initially proposed you take 1, P1 takes 5, and I take 3.
 Now you're reversing it.
 Your credibility is gone."